goshippo/about-us/mentoring/README.md

 ## Bam/Sam

 The format is YAML, it is a human and machine readable.
-It is broken up into 3 parts and here's a walkthrough of the full example of this [file](batmany13.yml).
+It is broken up into several parts and here's a walkthrough of the full example of this [file](batmany13.yml).

 ### About